nikomatsakis/babysteps/babysteps/_posts/2018-04-16-rust-pattern-rooting-an-rc-handle.md

 `self.data` now, we have a second handle onto the original data, and it will not be deallocated until the loop in `process_data` completes.

+(Note that invoking `clone` on an `Rc`, as we do here, merely increases the reference count; it doesn't do a deep clone of the data.)

 ### How the compiler thinks about this

 OK, now that we understand intuitively what's going on, let's dive in